valancej/documentation/_pro/continuous-deployment/docker-swarm.md

   command: docker stack deploy --compose-file docker-stack.yml app
 ```

+Note that this example is using a `docker` command.
+This will only work if the container can find a Docker host.
+In a normal use case, this example would be assuming that your container has already authenticated with and connected to an external resource, such as AWS or Google Cloud, where the Docker host that is expected to run these commands is available.

 ## Example Project

-To learn more, you can [visit our sample repository](https://github.com/codeship-library/example-voting-app/tree/codeship-integration) to see a working example of using Compose v3 and Swarm to deploy to Google Cloud.
+To learn more, you can [visit our sample repository](https://github.com/codeship-library/example-voting-app/tree/codeship-integration) to see a working example of using Compose V3 and Swarm to deploy to Google Cloud.